Ahren-Chen/MeshGenerator/logbook.md

 * Created an abstract class for property extractor
 * Preparing to implement neighbouring polygon method in graphic renderer
 * Needs to test that method, but it should be complete

+Feb 14 2023:
+Mingyang Xu
+* fix the merge conflict and improve the code a bit.